3D Printing for Solid-State Lighting

-The LRC is in the process of establishing an alliance among researchers, manufacturers, and other organizations to help overcome the technical barriers impeding the use of 3D printing and make it a viable resource for the SSL industry.
-Key stakeholders are being brought together to develop a roadmap for transforming the industry to provide custom lighting fixtures, on-site and on-demand, that will elevate the appearance, value, and experience of the built environment.
-The 3D Printing for Lighting Discovery Consortium will enable a collaborative process to define, plan, and develop this roadmap for lighting practice, allowing for a major transformation toward a business model of custom, value-added lighting fixtures.
+The LRC has recently established an alliance among researchers and manufacturers to help overcome the technical barriers impeding the use of 3D printing and make it a viable resource for the SSL industry.
+Key stakeholders are coming together to develop a roadmap for transforming the industry to provide custom lighting fixtures, on-site and on-demand, that will elevate the appearance, value, and experience of the built environment.
+The Additive Manufacturing for Lighting Consortium will enable a collaborative process to define, plan, and develop this roadmap for lighting practice, allowing for a major transformation toward a business model of custom, value-added lighting fixtures.

 Technical Reports and Publications

 Narendran, N., and I.U.
 Perera.
 2019.
 3D printing: Can it work for lighting?
 IES Annual Conference, Aug.
 10, 2019, Louisville, KY.